-8 Totally Free Things to Do in Austin This Fall
+8 Totally Free Things to Do in Austin This Winter

 If you’re looking to up your dancing moves, Esquina Tango hosts free community Tango sessions every Monday at the Halcyon Mueller coffee shop.
 It’s a fun way to get moving and be around new people.
 The beginner class starts at 6:30 pm, and the Milonga (social dance) session goes from 7:30 to 10 pm.

 A popular spot for tourists and residents alike, Mt.
 Bonnell offers a captivating mountainside view of the Colorado River.
 It's the perfect place to watch the sunset (though do plan ahead since the winter sunset comes during rush hour).
 Many people make the mistake of preparing for a long hike when setting out, but it only takes a few minutes to trek from the parking area to the scenic view.
 It's the tallest point in Austin city limits, beating out the Independent, a 58-story skyscraper on West Avenue.
 Mt.
 Bonnell is also a well-known date spot, and the chilly weather only enhances the romantic vibes—no credit card required.

 Arguably Austin's best-known museum, The Blanton, is a flagship in the Austin art scene.
 It features a massive collection of works focusing primarily on contemporary American and Latin American art.
 It houses beautiful permanent collections and pieces as well as rotating works, making it a great outing for anyone with even a passing interest in the arts.
 Admission is entirely free for all every Thursday.
 Plus, if you are a University of Texas ID holder, a child under 12, or a K-12 Teacher with a valid ID, then admission is free every day.